There’s a dirty secret about AI-assisted coding: it’s often too helpful.

 - What can I depend on?

-- What interfaces are available to me?
+- What interfaces are available?

+Tell the AI: here’s your working context, here’s what dependencies are allowed, here’s what you do when you need something outside these boundaries.
 Not “figure out how to make this work.”
 Instead: “Stop.
 Tell me what you need.
 Let’s solve that problem in the right place first.”

 The Evaluate, Decide, Act Framework

-But experienced developers know this leads to interface sprawl:
+But this leads to interface sprawl:

 interface IUserRepository